-Thank you to our friends at the Early Childhood Education Linkage System (ECELS) for this article.
+Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

 Colds

 The average child has three to ten colds a year.
-Children in their first couple of years of child care or school have one or two more colds than children their age who receive care only at home and who have no siblings to bring infection home.
+Children in their first couple of years of child care or school have one or two more colds than children their age who receive care only at home and have no siblings to bring infection home.

 No medication cures the common cold.
 Multiple research studies confirm that over-the-counter cold medications are not helpful and may cause complications.